Canadian values: Shaping foreign policy

-John Diefenbaker, the Conservative Prime Minister 1957–63, was reluctant to use Canadian values as a criterion for deciding on foreign policies.
+John Diefenbaker, the Conservative prime minister 1957–63, was reluctant to use Canadian values as a criterion for deciding on foreign policies.
 For example, Jason Zorbas argues that human rights abuses in Argentina and Brazil did not affect relations with those countries.

-However his successor, Lester Pearson, the Liberal Prime Minister (1963–68), called in 1967 for a foreign policy "based on Canadian considerations, Canadian values and Canadian interests."
+However his successor, Lester Pearson, the Liberal prime minister (1963–68), called in 1967 for a foreign policy "based on Canadian considerations, Canadian values and Canadian interests."

 Under Conservative Brian Mulroney, Prime Minister 1984–1993, according to scholar Edward Akuffo:

 Canadian foreign policy witnessed the integration of development and security issues and the foreign policy agenda when Canada participated in development projects as well as in peacekeeping operations.
 Mulroney's policy initiatives.. [marked] the critical juncture for the revamping of 'Canada's moral identity' after the Cold War.
 The concept of Canada's moral identity is consistent with what others call the 'branding of Canada' in the international arena through the projection of Canadian values and culture.

-Stephen Harper, Prime Minister (2006–2015), tried to shift the existing foreign policy concerns to one where Canada's self-reliance and self-responsibility are prioritized.
-During 147th Canada Day convention, he said Canada's characteristics and values lie in by being a confident partner, a courageous warrior, and a compassionate neighbor.

 The Canadian public came to identify the nation's peacekeeping role as the country's top contribution in international affairs.